 - Best for Expeditions: Osprey Men’s Aether 55L

-- Best for Urban Travel: Osprey Sojourn Porter 65
+- Best for City Travel: Osprey Sojourn Porter 65

 - Best Lightweight: NEAR ZERO The Dean Ultralight Backpack